funql/funql-dotnet/docs/integrations/newtonsoftjson.md

 ﻿# Newtonsoft.Json

 FunQL uses [System.Text.Json](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/overview)
 by default for JSON serialization.
-However, if your project relies on [Newtonsoft.Json](https://www.newtonsoft.com/json) (also known as JSON.NET), FunQL provides full support for customizing the serialization and deserialization process using this library.
+However, if your project requires [Newtonsoft.Json](https://www.newtonsoft.com/json) (JSON.NET), FunQL can seamlessly integrate it for both serialization and deserialization.

 This section explains how to integrate Newtonsoft.Json with FunQL for both parsing (deserializing) and printing (serializing) constants.

 ## Configuring deserialization

-To parse FunQL constants like `true`, `"name"` and `123` using Newtonsoft.Json, we will need to override the default `IConstantParser`.
-First, we create a parser that uses Newtonsoft.Json to parse the constants, and then we configure our schema to use it.
+To parse FunQL constants (e.g., `true`, `"name"`, `123`, or objects/arrays) using Newtonsoft.Json, we will need to override the default `IConstantParser`.
+First, we create a parser that uses Newtonsoft.Json, and then we configure our schema to use it.

 ### 1. Create the parser

-Implement a custom `IConstantParser` that uses `JsonConvert` to deserialize JSON strings into FunQL constants.
+Implement a custom `IConstantParser` that uses `JsonConvert.DeserializeObject()` to deserialize JSON strings into FunQL constants.

 ```csharp
 /// <summary>